 (3) The establishment shall take all measures necessary to ensure against the presence or breeding of insects, vermin, and rodents within the establishment.

 (4) Each body art work station shall have a minimum of 80 square feet of floor space for each practitioner.
-Multiple body art workstations shall be separated by a divider or partition at a minimum.
+Each establishment shall have an area that may be screened from public view for clients requesting privacy.
+Multiple operator areas shall be separated by a divider or partition at a minimum height of 8 (eight) feet.

 (5) The establishment shall be well ventilated and provided with an artificial light source equivalent to at least 20 foot candles 3 feet off the floor, except that at least 100 foot candles shall be provided at the level where the body art procedure is being performed, and where instruments and sharps are assembled.

-(6) A separate, readily accessible hand sink with hot and cold running water under pressure, preferably equipped with wrist- or foot-operated controls and supplied with liquid soap, and disposable paper towels stored in fixed dispensers shall be readily accessible in each Workstation.
+(6) A separate, readily accessible hand sink with hot and cold running water under pressure, preferably equipped with wrist- or foot-operated controls and supplied with liquid soap, and disposable paper towels stored in fixed dispensers shall be readily accessible in each operator area.

 (7) There shall be a minimum of one toilet room containing a toilet and sink.
 The facility shall meet all plumbing requirements specified in 248 CMR 10.00: Uniform State Plumbing Code.
 The toilet room shall be provided with toilet paper, liquid hand soap and paper towels stored in a fixed dispenser.